Financing Your Adoption

 IBSEN Adoption Network is a Christian organization offering grants to Washington State families adopting waiting children, difficult to place and/or children with special needs.

-Katelyn’s Fund Orphan Ministry offers married Christian couples a $3,000 grant toward international or domestic adoption costs.
+Katelyn’s Fund Orphan Ministry offers married Christian couples a grant toward international or domestic adoption costs.
+Grants are awarded up to $3,000 based on available resources, and priority is given to families whose income is under $100,000.

-Lifesong for Orphans offers interest-free loans of up to $12,000 to Christian families based on financial need and available funds.
+Lifesong for Orphans offers interest-free loans to Christian families based on financial need and available funds.
+Matching grants are given in the range of $1,000-$4,000 which encourage the church community to contribute.

 The Lydia Fund offers married Christian couples a grant toward international adoption costs.